Louis-P35/Physics_Simulation/README.md

 ## Key Features

 ### Real-Time 3D Simulation:
-A Qt window hosts an OpenGL view where the simulation unfolds in real time.
+A Qt window hosts an OpenGL view where the simulation unfolds in real time, using CPU only for physics calculation.

 ### Advanced Rendering:
 3D objects are loaded from .obj files and rendered with realistic materials.
 Shaders implement normal mapping, tessellation, and bump mapping to achieve high-fidelity visuals.
 To render a cloth, a mesh is computed from the cloth particles and a given thickness at each frame.
-Then, a tesselation and bump mapping shader is used to render the cloth with realistic textures.
+Then, a tesselation and bump mapping shader is used increase the resolution of the mesh of the cloth directly on the GPU.

 ### Cloth Simulation:
 Cloths are modeled as grids of particles interconnected by springs.
-The simulation uses Euler integration to update particle positions over time.
+The simulation uses Euler integration to update particles positions over time.

 ### Robust And Fast Collision Detection:

 #### Cloth-to-Object Collisions:
+A 3D object is a list of triangles.
+The collision must be check between all the particles/triangles combinaisons.
-To avoid an expensive O(n²) complexity, an octree is built from the 3D object’s mesh, subdividing its bounding box until each node holds only a few triangles.
+To avoid an expensive O(n²) complexity, an octree structure is use and built from the 3D object’s mesh.
+Each node of the octree contain a Axis Aligned Bounding Box (AABB) that encloses the AABB of its children.
+The leaf nodes contain the triangles of the mesh.
 This structure efficiently detects collisions between the cloth particles (modeled as moving spheres) and the mesh.

 #### Cloth-to-Cloth Collisions:
 Each cloth particle is treated as a small sphere.
+The collision must be check between all pairs of particles in the scene.
 To avoid an expensive O(n²) complexity, two versions of a hashgrid algorithm are implemented:
 A fast version using a 3D grid stored in a single vector.
 It use a lot of memory as there is a lot of empty cells.
 ```cpp